 Once you’ve identified your objective, it’s time to work on your questions.

 A few principles should guide this process:

-- Be concise: The shorter the survey, the higher its completion rate (52% of online customers said they wouldn’t spend more than 3 minutes filling out a survey).
+Be concise: The shorter the survey, the higher its completion rate.
 This is especially true if you’re targeting new visitors.

 Once you’ve assimilated these guidelines, you can adapt the following examples of website survey questions to your own situation.